Floating-Dartists/fd_template/README.md

 Boillerplate repository used to generate a Flutter project with a base folder structure and some packages.

+After cloning it you should run the command `flutter create .` inside the folder to generate the different build folders.

 ## Dependencies

 * [go_router](https://pub.dev/packages/go_router)